Home » Health & Fitness » How to Start Running When Overweight

 Bananomad founder

-Running is a fantastic cardio workout.
+• Boost Cardiovascular Health: Running is a fantastic cardio workout.
 It strengthens your heart, improves circulation, and can lower blood pressure over time.
-For those carrying extra weight, these cardiovascular benefits are particularly crucial.

-While weight loss shouldn’t be the sole focus, it’s often a welcome side effect of regular running.
+• Accelerate Weight Loss: While weight loss shouldn’t be the sole focus, it’s often a welcome side effect of regular running.
 Running is a high-intensity exercise and burns calories with high efficiency.
-This helps you create a calorie deficit, which you need for weight loss.

 • Assess your health and fitness level